yashrb24/popl-project/README.md

   - We used the hybrid folder in the code external directory to test the linking of the Rust code with the C code.

 - **KLEE tests:**
-  - We implemented a custom_malloc function in C to check whether KLEE detected memory out of bounds errors.
-We also aim to apply it in future work to combined Rust and C LLVM bitcode to verify hybrid code.
+  - We implemented a custom_malloc function in C to check whether KLEE detected memory out-of-bounds errors.
+We also aim to apply it in future work to combine Rust and C LLVM bitcode to verify hybrid code.

 ### 5. Potential for Future Work Given More Time: